okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

 ## Single Data Point Maps

-Synoptic Design allows you to assign a map to each data point in the dataset.
+Synoptic Panel allows you to assign a map to each data point in the dataset.
 Since this behavior is strictly connected to the [Drill Mode](drill-mode.md), the options to control it are placed in the **Drill Behavior** section of the visual.

 There are two options that you need to consider: